chekos/Datawrapper/docs/user-guide/advanced/exporting.md

 # Exporting Charts

-This guide covers exporting Datawrapper charts in various formats including PNG, PDF, and SVG.
+Export Datawrapper charts in various formats including PNG, PDF, and SVG.
+In many cases, exporting can be done directly through the chart object methods and these methods should be considered deprecated.
+However, for advanced use cases or when working directly with the Datawrapper API, the following examples demonstrate how to export charts using the client.
+Where possible, prefer using the chart object's export methods.

 ## Export as PNG